tytydraco/yessleep/out/I_read_stories_on_a_website_for_furry_fiction_Theres_one_author_who_always_breaks_the_rules.md

 ***Fuck them.
 Fuck Jack.
 Let's go for it***.

-We went through Jack\_Rabbit\_Slime's entire back catalogue of stories and bombarded the comment sections in protest.
+We went through **Jack\_Rabbit\_Slime's** entire back catalogue of stories and bombarded the comment sections in protest.
 It didn't take long before I started to receive my own hate mail from his fans.
 Each one made me feel awful, but it had become a personal mission to cancel him.
 So we continued.

 Jack had posted at least twice a week for several years.
 Almost a week went by with no new story.
 By the end of the next week there was still no story, and the harassment from his fans began to dwindle too.
 It was a small win but it felt like we’d achieved something.

-One evening I was chatting to Seb over Skype when my doorbell rang, so I said I’d call him right back.
+Last night I was chatting to Seb over Skype when my doorbell rang, so I said I’d call him right back.
 I looked through the peephole and couldn’t see anyone, just the dimly lit hallway of my apartment building.
 I opened the door and looked both ways down the hall.
 There was no one around.
 As I turned back my foot tapped something.

 It was a bright pink gift box, about 6x6”.
 It was sealed with white ribbon and topped with an elaborate bow.
 I crouched down to pick it up, wondering if it was left by mistake.
-But there was a tag tucked under the ribbon handwritten with *Nathan x*.
+But there was a tag tucked under the ribbon handwritten with '*Nathan x*'.
 I smiled to myself as I shut the door and carried it through my apartment.
 I had no idea what the occasion was but it was quite exciting!

 I placed the box on my dining table and sat down, untying the ribbon and removing the lid.
 There was a printed card sitting on top of white tissue paper.
 It was postcard sized, white with an ornate pink border.
 The words were written in black in beautiful handwriting: